A common treatment for allergic rhinitis is allergy shots (immunotherapy).

 In very rare instances, a systemic reaction may occur.
 This might produce symptoms—such as sneezing; itching of the eyes, throat, hands, or feet; or asthma.
 This type of reaction usually occurs within twenty minutes of the shot, so your doctor will have you wait at least 20 minutes after receiving an injection to monitor for a reaction.

 Researchers are still studying if it is safe for pregnant women to start allergy shots.
-But it is safe for pregnant women who are already on maintenance dosage to continue their allergy shots.
+However, it is safe for pregnant women who are already on maintenance dosage to continue their allergy shots.

 Notify your doctor right away if you have: